YangLabHKUST/XPXP/README.md

 Input files of XPXP include:

-- summay statistics files of the target population
+- summay statistics files of the target and auxiliary population
-- summay statistics files of the auxiliary population
+- summay statistics names of the target and auxiliary population, population is separated by '+'
-- reference panel of the target population in plink 1 format
-- reference panel of the auxiliary population in plink 1 format
+- reference panel of the target and auxiliary population in plink 1 format
 - genetic covariance file
 - environmental covariance file if sample overlap exist
 - LD blocks file
+- summay statistics names for incorporating population-specific of phenotype specific large genetic effects

 The XPXP format GWAS summary statistics file has at least 5 fields: